Charity

 Rear (left) and front covers of the pamphlet “Charity”

-Today we gather as families and communities and give thanks for what we have.
-I urge you to take time to help those less fortunate.
-The Chronicle Season of Sharing Fund, now in its 26th year, provides one-time, temporary assistance to those experiencing an unexpected crisis.
+One of my long-time favorite charities is the Season of Sharing Fund, now in its 26th year, provides one-time, temporary assistance to those experiencing an unexpected crisis.
+The Fund finds that preventing the spiral into homelessness has an outsized impact that is not only kind, but effective for our neighbors and our communities.
 All of the Fund’s administrative expenses are covered by the Evelyn and Walter Haas, Jr. Fund and the San Francisco Chronicle.
-As a result, 100% of the money raised by the Chronicle Season of Sharing Fund goes directly to help the families and communities it serves.
+As a result, 100% of the money raised by the Season of Sharing Fund goes directly to help the families and communities it serves.

 Charity p08